-Joseph B. Sherk.
-Mr. Sherk was appointed as Senior Vice President and Chief Accounting Officer of the Company on November 22, 2019.
-Mr. Sherk has served as the Senior Vice President, Finance, Tax and Treasurer of the Company since June 2016 and previously as its Principal Financial Officer and Chief Accounting Officer from May 2014 through June 2016.
-Mr. Sherk also served as the Company's Vice President & Corporate Controller from December 2007 through to May 2014.
-Prior to that Mr. Sherk was Vice President, Corporate Controller & Chief Accounting Officer of WestPoint Home, International Inc., a textile company, from January 2007 until December 2007.
-From January 2006 through January 2007, Mr. Sherk served as Vice President, Business and Finance Transformation for United Rentals, Inc., a major rental equipment company.
-From September 2001 through January 2007, Mr. Sherk was the Vice President & Corporate Controller (Principal Accounting Officer) of Lafarge Corporation, in Washington, DC, a construction materials company from September 2001.
+Finance Transformation for United Rentals, Inc., a major rental equipment company.
+From September 2001 through January 2007, Mr. Sherk was the Vice President & Corporate Controller (Principal Accounting Officer) for United Rentals, Inc. Mr. Sherk served as the Vice President & Corporate Controller (Principal Accounting Officer) of Lafarge Corporation, in Washington, DC, a construction materials company from September 1998 through September 2001.
 Prior to that Mr. Sherk served as the Regional Vice President & Controller of Lafarge Construction Materials for Eastern Canada from January 1994 through to September 1998.
 Mr. Sherk started his career with Arthur Andersen LLP.
 Mr. Sherk is a licensed CPA in the United States and Canada.
 He is a member of the AICPA and the Chartered Professional Accountants of Ontario, Canada.
 Mr. Sherk holds a Bachelor of Commerce degree from St. Mary's University in Halifax, Nova Scotia, an MBA from University of Saskatchewan in Accounting and Finance in Saskatoon, Saskatchewan and a Masters of Accountancy in Taxation from The George Washington University in Washington, DC.